ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/upgrade-to-v3.md

 ---
 id: upgrade-to-v3
-title: ToolJet 3.0 (Beta) Migration Guide Self-Hosted
+title: ToolJet 3.0 Migration Guide Self-Hosted
 ---
-# ToolJet 3.0 (Beta) Migration Guide Self-Hosted

 This documentation will help you upgrade your application from ToolJet v2.50.0-LTS to the pre-release/beta version of ToolJet 3.0.